saulrichardson/codex-automation/README.md

 # Codex Two-Pass Runner

-Purpose: automate Codex-driven task execution for a host repo.
+Automates Codex-driven task execution for a host repo.
 You drop plain text instructions in `.codex/tasks/`; this runner creates an isolated branch + worktree for each task and runs a two-pass Codex flow: first pass does the work and writes a summary plus validation plan; second pass validates independently against the original instructions.
 All tasks run in parallel.